pingcap/docs-cn/tiup/tiup-dm-topology-reference.md

 ---
 title: Topology Configuration File for DM Cluster Deployment Using TiUP
+summary: To deploy or scale a TiDB Data Migration (DM) cluster using TiUP, a topology file is required to describe the cluster's global configuration, server configurations, master servers, worker servers, monitoring servers, Grafana servers, and Alertmanager servers.
+Each section contains specific fields for configuration.
+The topology file structure includes global, server_configs, master_servers, worker_servers, monitoring_servers, grafana_servers, and alertmanager_servers.
+Each section has its own set of configurable fields for deployment and configuration.
 ---

 # Topology Configuration File for DM Cluster Deployment Using TiUP